Academic Forgiveness

 Supersedes

-Previous policies concerning Withdrawal; Repeat; and Academic Warning, Probation and Dismissal with effective dates prior to May 16, 2011.
+Previous policies concerning Withdrawal; Repeat; Academic Warning, Probation and Dismissal, and Academic Forgiveness with effective dates prior to June 2023.

 3. Cross References